 Anomalies associated with the atmospheric waveguide, consisting of alternating highs and lows near the core of the subtropical jet during winter, have been found in an earlier investigation of two AGCMs and nature (Branstator 2002).
 They are of interest to our study because they have the potential to initiate North Pacific large scale air-sea interaction from remote midlatitude locations.
-Here we employ one point correlation plots of monthly anomaly fields to determine whether these patterns are also present in the CCSM3 control integration and to see whether they interact with the extratropical North Pacific Ocean.
+Here we employ one-point correlation plots of monthly anomaly fields to determine whether these patterns are also present in the CCSM3 control integration and to see whether they interact with the extratropical North Pacific Ocean.
 Prior to computing correlation patterns for a field, remote tropical influences are removed using a linear regression relationship between interannual variations in grid point values of that field and concurrent interannual variations in the first ten principal components of Southern Hemisphere monthly mean 300 hPa stream function.
 This filter is based on the notion that Northern Hemisphere variability associated with Southern Hemisphere variability is instigated by tropical SST anomalies.1

 To verify that the waveguide teleconnection patterns occur in CCSM3, we produced one-point correlation plots of 300 hPa stream function for January means during years 100-599 of the CCSM3 T85 control integration.
 Fig. 10 shows the one point correlation chart for a master point at 127.5°E, 33°N. This map is qualitatively similar to many such charts with master points in the vicinity of the Asian subtropical jet and shows that CCSM3 does have zonally oriented patterns that extend across the expanse of the Northern Hemisphere like those found by Branstator (2002).
-Consistent with the linear model solution of Rossby wave propagation (Branstator 2002), the phase of this pattern shifts longitudinally if one moves the longitude of the master point and its zonal extent is also affected by such shifts.
-For example, with a master point at 90°E, 29°N the atmospheric anomalies are confined to the western half of the North Pacific (not shown) rather than the circumpolar pattern the anomalies seen in Fig. 10.
+Consistent with the linear model solution of Rossby wave propagation (Branstator 2002), the phase of this pattern shifts longitudinally if one moves the longitude of the master point at 90°E, 29°N the atmospheric anomalies are confined to the western half of the North Pacific (not shown) rather than the circumpolar pattern seen in Fig. 10.